poteb/ConfigurationService/README.md

       "Username": "$ref:RabbitMQ-Login#Username",
       "Password": "$ref:RabbitMQ-Login#Password"
     }
 But as it is now, every application will get the same configuration output because there's nothing that separates an application from another.
 Each application need to have it's own *RabbitMQ-Login*, but they have to have the same name for the reference from *RabbitMQ* to work.
-This is done by saving multiple *RabbitMQ-Login* configurations but connected to different applications (systems).
+This is done by saving multiple *RabbitMQ-Login* configurations but connected to different applications.
 First we connect the existing *RabbitMQ-Login* to our application.
-##### *RabbitMQ-Login • System: Super Goofy's Super Goobers:*
+##### *RabbitMQ-Login • Application: Super Goofy's Super Goobers:*
     {
       "Username":"Goofy",
       "Password":"EpicHeroPassword"
     }
 It looks the same, but it's connected to our application.
 Here's a *RabbitMQ-Login* for another application:
-##### *RabbitMQ-Login • System: More Gold for Scrooge:*
+##### *RabbitMQ-Login • Application: More Gold for Scrooge:*
     {
       "Username":"Scrooge",
       "Password":"LuckyCoin"
     }
 Both application use the same base configuration, but the results differ.
-##### *Base-configuration • System: Super Goofy's Super Goobers:*
+##### *Base-configuration • Application: Super Goofy's Super Goobers:*
     {
       "ConnectionStrings": {
         "Default": "Data Source=dbserver;Initial Catalog=myDb;User Id=sa;Password=SuperNinjaPassword"